sg0/matching-offload/README.md

 5. -w              : Use Euclidean distance as edge weight.
 If this option is not used, edge weights are considered as 1.0.
 Generate edge weight uniformly between (0,1) if Euclidean distance is not available (applicable to randomly generated edges).
-6. -r <nranks>     : This is used to control the number of aggregators in MPI I/O and is meaningful when an input binary graph file is passed with option "-f". naggr := (nranks > 1) ? (nprocs/nranks) : nranks;
+6. -u              : Unit edge weights, i.e., make edge weights 1.
+This can potentially change outcome of the program, as original edge weights will be ignored when this option is used.
+If you are unsure about the weights of the original graph and want to check a sample, invoke g->print_preview() on main (if nothing is shown, there is some issue with the binary graph itself).
+7. -h              : Print sample instances to run this code.